 Having a blast in the past

 I've found another floppy lurking in the depths of my collection.
-It's a public domain disk by Wizard PD, a company I disappointingly don't ever remember buying from!
+It's a public domain disk by Wizard PD, a company I disappointingly don't remember buying from!
 Although I do recall their adverts in magazines like ST Review.
-The disk is labelled "BRD 34" and was part of their Boardgames collection featuring six games, which is pretty cool.
+The disk is labelled "BRD 34" and was part of their Board Games collection.

-Ironically, I'm not a massive fan of most board games and I have no understanding of chess beyond pure guesswork.
-Well, I'm still excited to give this a playtest so brace yourself for an exciting ride as we take a quick look at each one...
+Ironically, I'm not a fan of most board games, and I have no understanding of chess.
+Well, I'm still excited to give this a playtest, so brace yourself for an exciting ride as we take a quick look at each one...

 Mchess - I guess my floppy fun didn't begin well with this game?
 Anyhow, let's crack on and pretend to know what I'm talking about!
 MChess was released in 1989 by Bill Cook and runs in medium resolution supporting 1-2 players and the computer.
 Playing is "dead easy" using a drag & drop method with each chess piece.
 There are three difficulty levels with support for beginners and even the option to 'undo' any mistakes.The documentation is outstanding and so apt for the era we grew up in because it's helpful without the hand-holding kids get today.
 What really cracked me up, was how Bill ends with this line, "If any comments or questions contact me on Compuserve".
 Just imagine writing something so inprecise these days!Picture Concentration - I think it's pretty obvious what kind of game this is going to be?
 Well, it was released back in 1987 by Mark Sloop and runs in low res thanks to lots of colourful images.
 Interestingly, it was developed this using Atari's dreaded ST BASIC so he deffinetly deserves a medal for that!